Answers before the first call

 Critical actions are added as new events in a continuous history.
 Earlier entries are not silently overwritten; corrections remain possible but are documented as additional entries.

-Quality and documentation
+Quality and evidence

 Operational quality control without public ratings or rankings.